Etodolac

 Etodolac is a nonsteroidal anti-inflammatory drug (NSAID).

 It was patented in 1971 and approved for medical use in 1985.
 It was approved in the U.S. in 1991.

+In 2023, it was the 296th most commonly prescribed medication in the United States, with more than 400,000 prescriptions.

 Medical uses

 NSAIDs are used for the management of mild to moderate pain, fever, and inflammation.
 They work by reducing the levels of prostaglandins, which are chemicals that are responsible for pain and the fever and tenderness that occur with inflammation.
 Etodolac blocks the cyclooxygenase (abbrev.
 COX) enzymes which form prostanoids, resulting in lower concentrations of prostaglandins.
 As a consequence, inflammation, pain and fever are reduced.